Welcome to today's edition of the Rush 24-7 podcast.

 Wait, wait, wait, wait a minute.

-Uh, guess what ended up in the bill?
+Guess what ended up in the bill?

-Just that consultations uh between the United States and Mexican authorities at the federal, state, and local levels concerning the construction of additional fencing and related border security structures along the United States.
+Consultations between the United States and Mexican authorities at the federal, state, and local levels concerning the construction of additional fencing and related border security structures along the United States.

 Mexico border shall be undertaken prior to commencing any new construction.

-And the uh state uh uh governors, whatever they're called in Mexico, and the local people on their side of the border in order to solicit the views of affected communities in Mexico to lessen tensions and foster greater understanding and stronger cooperation on this and other important issues of mutual concern.
+So before we can build the fence, we've got to consult with Vicente Fox and the state governors, whatever they're called in Mexico, and the local people on their side of the border in order to solicit the views of affected communities in Mexico to lessen tensions and foster greater understanding and stronger cooperation on this and other important issues of mutual concern.

-The Dodd amendment was included in a manager's amendment offered by Senator Specter, which included several additional amendments.
+The Dodd Amendment was included in a manager's amendment offered by Senator Specter, which included several additional amendments.

 It was adopted by the Senate.

-So even the fence will have to essentially uh get the approval after consultation with officials throughout government layers in Mexico.
+So even the fence will have to essentially get the approval after consultation with officials throughout government layers in Mexico.

-Uh believe me, folks, this is not an immigration bill, and it never was.
+Believe me, folks, this is not an immigration bill, and it never was.

 We'll be back after this.